stummjr/doc.scrapinghub.com/scrapy-cloud.rst

 Dependencies and External Libraries
 ===================================

-If your project needs code from an external python library, you need to upload a Python egg of that dependency.
+If your project needs code from an external Python library, you need to upload a Python egg of that dependency.

 See `setuptools`_ for details about egg concepts, preparation and building.
 If